 Thankyou to all who participated in our Mental Health Literacy Survey!
 The Survey is now closed and we received a huge response, the 5 lucky winners of the $100 vouchers have been contacted.
 With these results we will be producing a research report, and make recommendations about mental health services in Australia.
-We’ll release a public report on what we find in December, 2018.
+We’ll release a public report on what we find in early 2019.
 The report will be available on our research page.

 Mental health conditions are common, with one in five Australians experiencing a mental health condition in any one year.
 Few Australians access the available services and treatments that could help them with their mental health.
 Are Australians failing to recognise mental health symptoms?
 Or are they unable or unwilling to access appropriate services?